This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

 American Indians and Alaska Natives

-Many types of AI/AN income are excluded from MAGI calculations:
+Many types of AI/AN income are excluded from MAGI calculations, including:

 • Distributions from Alaska Native Claims Settlement Act Corporations

-• Income from hunting, fishing, and natural resources rights
+• Income from hunting, fishing, and natural resource rights

 • Certain student financial assistance